C$100,000 Salary After Tax in Canada

 C$39

 In broad salary terms, this income sits solidly above the middle of the local salary range for Canada.
-C$100,000 sits above the current average benchmark of C$59,300 in Canada, which gives you a rough sense of where the number lands before local circumstances change the picture.
+C$100,000 sits above the current average benchmark of C$59,300 used for Canada.
+That benchmark is only the starting point; what matters next is how much of the monthly result survives housing, transport, debt servicing, and payroll choices in the place where you actually live.

 At C$100,000, the estimate removes C$19,333 and leaves C$6,722 per month.
 Income tax accounts for C$14,208 of the deduction stack; payroll or social contributions account for C$5,125.